jmickelin/vim-empty-lines-mode/README.md

 Note that Emacs displays the two cases identically!

-There is currently (as of Emacs 24.4) no way to implement the vim-like behaviour for `indicate-empty-lines' short of modifying the Emacs core.
+There is currently (as of Emacs 24.4) no way to implement the vim-like behaviour for `indicate-empty-lines` short of modifying the Emacs core.

 This module emulates the vim-like behaviour using a different